mozilla/elmo/docs/worker.rst

 ======

 The worker is implemented as a Django management command, and runs out of the same Docker contains as the webserver.
-The instance is separate from the webhead instances, though [#parallel_worker]_.
+The instance [#parallel_worker]_ is separate from the webhead instances, though.

 There are two functionalities the worker fulfills.